Mentor Williams

 Mentor Ralph Williams (June 11, 1946 – November 16, 2016) was an American songwriter and producer.
-He is best known for writing "Drift Away," a popular song first performed by John Henry Kurtz in 1972 and popularized by Dobie Gray the following year, and has since been covered by multiple artists.
-He also co-wrote the chart-topping song, "When We Make Love", recorded by the American country music band Alabama in 1984.
+He is best known for writing "Drift Away", a popular song first performed by Mike Berry in 1972 and popularized by Dobie Gray the following year, and has since been covered by multiple artists.
+He also co-wrote the chart-topping song "When We Make Love", recorded by the American country music band Alabama in 1984.
 He was the brother of songwriter and actor Paul Williams.

 Early life

 Williams was born in Omaha, Nebraska, the son of Paul Hamilton Williams, an architectural engineer, and his wife, Bertha Mae (née Burnside), a homemaker.

 His father died in a car accident in 1953, when Williams was 7 years old, after which the Williams family moved to Long Beach, California, to live with an aunt.

 One of his brothers is John J. Williams, a NASA rocket scientist, who participated in the Mercury and Apollo programs and was awarded the NASA Distinguished Service Medal, their highest honor, in 1969.
 His other brother is Paul Williams, a Songwriter's Hall of Fame inductee.